apjanke/so-you-wanna-code/README.md

 This is Andrew Janke's little idea for a learning program for people who want to become coders, with an eye toward getting a job in programming.
 It's aimed at adults considering a career change, but would also be appropriate for self-directed student-age learners.

-See the live site at <https://apjanke.github.io/so-you-wanna-code>.
+See the live site at <https://soyouwannacode.club>.

 ## License

 Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/)).

+## Status

+This is very much a work in progress.
+The content may change at any time, new stuff is being added frequently, and links to any individual page may break at any time.

 ## Author